Law enforcement response to the January 6 United States Capitol attack: Bombs discovered near Capitol Complex

 Sund told The Washington Post on January 10 that he suspected the pipe bombs were intentionally placed to draw police away from the Capitol; Representative Tim Ryan (D-Ohio) echoed the sentiment in a virtual news conference on January 11, saying, "[W]e do believe there was some level of coordination ... because of the pipe bombs ... that immediately drew attention away from the breach that was happening".
 The Inspector General of the Capitol Police later concluded, "If those pipe bombs were intended to be diversion... it worked".
 As the mob of Trump supporters attacked the Capitol, the discovery of the pipe bombs diverted a large number of already-outnumbered law enforcement officers from the Capitol.
 Capitol Police Inspector General Michael Bolton testified before Congress that "the bombs drew three teams to investigate" and left only one squad at the Capitol.

 The FBI publicly released several videos of the suspect walking around at the time the bombs were placed, along with the bomber's suspected route, and has confirmed that the suspect placed the bombs between 7:30 and 8:30 p.m. on the night of January 5, and wore a gray hooded sweatshirt, face mask, glasses, and gloves; carried a backpack; and wore a black and light gray Nike Air Max Speed Turfs with a yellow Nike symbol.
 Despite an intense FBI investigation spanning more than a year, a suspect was never named in the pipe bombings.
 The FBI has offered a $500,000 reward for information about the suspect.

-On January 7, 2025, Trump claimed that the FBI knows the identity of the suspect.
+On January 7, 2025, Trump claimed that the FBI had identified a suspect.
+In February, podcaster Dan Bongino, who was about to step into the role of deputy director of the FBI, claimed the attempted pipe bomb had been "an inside job" and that "the F.B.I. knows who this person is".
+Ten months later, on December 4, 2025, Brian Cole, Jr. was arrested in Virginia.
+Investigators said there is no evidence that Cole has any connections to the US government, foreign countries, or political organizations.
+While he reportedly told the FBI that he believed conspiracy theories that claimed the 2020 election was rigged in Biden's favor, Cole began purchasing components of the bombs in 2019, and the FBI has not ascribed to him any specific motive.
+Cole told investigators that he "was going to a protest in support of [then President] Trump", but when asked why he planted bombs outside of both the RNC and DNC buildings, Cole said "I really don't like either party at this point" and claimed that the planned attack was unrelated to the counting of the 2020 election results.
+Bongino officially left his FBI position on January 3, 2026, and Cole was indicted on January 6, after which Cole's lawyers argued for his freedom under Trump's mass pardon of the rioters.